-Last summer while we were in Norway, we spent one day in Bergen (if you’d like to read a bit more about our experiences in Norway you can CLICK HERE, the Bergen installment is still to come, but I’ve shared a bit about a few other cities we visited).
+Last summer while we were in Norway, we spent one day in Bergen (if you’d like to read a bit more about our experiences in Norway you can CLICK HERE, the Bergen installment is HERE).
 While in Bergen we stumbled onto the cutest little Christmas shop that was housed in one of the historic buildings that make up the Bryggen wharf area.

 (yep, the dog managed to get in the photos AGAIN!)